 It was how Tomori Pál was appointed as commander-in-chief of the Hungarian army in the battle of Mohács in 1526.
 As Szapolyai failed to arrive, Tomori was in charge on 29 August 1526.
 So far Tomori has been accused of committing many mistakes but in fact, he chose the best strategy he could.
 According to the experience gained in the Battle of Szávaszentdemeter where his soldiers were able to defeat a several times larger Turkish army, he wanted to defeat the enemy the same way, scattering unit by unit.
 His assault against the Rumelian army was successful at the beginning but the rest of the Ottoman army arrived too soon, and the smaller Hungarian army could not overcome them.

 Hungary was on the way to becoming the colony of the Habsburgs.
 Venice congratulated the Sultan on his victory and before soon, the Habsburgs launched their attack against Hungary to seize the power.
-Queen Habsburg Maria did her best to help her brother, Habsburg Ferdinand.
+And yes, King Lajos’ widow, Queen Habsburg Maria did her best to help her brother, Habsburg Ferdinand.

 If you like my writings, please feel free to support me with a coffee here:

 This article contains Amazon ads.
 By purchasing through these links, you can help my work at no added cost to you.
 Thank you!

 My work can also be followed and supported on Patreon: